daniellabow/daniellabow/README.md

 # 👋 Hey there!
 I'm Daniella Bowerman

-🎓 I'm an undergrad at UTSA concentrating in Cyber Operations with a minor in Russian — currently gaining hands-on experience as a **Data Science & AI Community Innovation Scholar** in partnership with **United Way San Antonio & Bexar County**.
+🎓 I'm an Computer Science undergrad at UTSA concentrating in Cyber Operations — currently gaining hands-on experience as a **Data Science & AI Community Innovation Scholar** in partnership with **United Way San Antonio & Bexar County**.

 ## 🔍 What I'm Up To Right Now
 - Using **Python**, **SQL**, and data tools to drive real-world impact for local nonprofits.